EMPOWER Care Act One Pager

-The Empower Care Act – a bipartisan bill introduced in the Senate (S. 2227) by Sens.
-Portman (R-OH) and Cantwell (D-WA) and in the House by Congresspersons Dingell (D-MI) and Guthrie (R-KY) – extends and improves the Money Follows the Person program (MFP).
+The Empower Care Act a bipartisan bill introduced in the Senate (S. 2227) by Sens.
+Portman (R-OH) and Cantwell (D-WA) and in the House (H.R.
+5306) by Congresspersons Guthrie (R-KY) and Dingell (D-MI) extends and improves the Money Follows the Person program (MFP).
 First authorized by President Bush in 2005 with strong bipartisan support, MFP gets individuals with disabilities and seniors out of nursing homes and back in their communities.
-MFP has assisted more than 75,000 individuals move into a setting of their choice, and has helped 44 states improve access to community-based long term care, also known as “home and community-based services” (HCBS).
+MFP has assisted more than 75,000 individuals move into a setting of their choice, and has helped 44 states improve access to community-based long term care, also known as home and community-based services (HCBS).

 Time is running out: MFP funding to help people transition ends this year

 Unfortunately, the MFP program expired in 2016.
 States can use their remaining grant funding through 2020, but have already had to scale back their programs by approximately 40%.
 Without additional funding, every state will stop transitioning new individuals this year.
 This will kill momentum to help individuals to transition from institutions back into the community care setting of their choice.
 The EMPOWER Care Act resolves that by reauthorizing the program through 2022.
-The March omnibus spending bill may be our last chance to extend this important program before funding runs out entirely and the programs that thoughtfully transitioned individuals back to the community are completely dismantled.
+We need to extend this important program before funding runs out entirely and the programs that thoughtfully transitioned individuals back to the community are completely dismantled.